 - Kuala Lumpur

 - Johor Bahru

-You’ll enjoy the amazing attractions there, and this will be one of your wonderful visits.
-You can also go to Singapore by road from the Johor Bahru city of Malaysia which is bordering with Singapore, and furthermore, You can go to Thailand by road via train or bus if you want.
+You’ll enjoy the amazing attractions there, and this will be one of your amazing travel adventures.
+You can also go to Singapore by road from Johor Bahru city of Malaysia which is bordering with Singapore, and furthermore, You can go to Thailand by road via train or by bus if you want.

 Important Travel Tips for Malaysia

 A few important tips which I want to give you in the summary of this travel story, these are not limited to, but as I experienced these myself so I’ll share these tips with you: